Chart Color Schemes

 Manly has a typical household mix, with a lower-than-average median household size

 Family households account for 70.3% of all households, including 30.0% couples with children, 29.5% couples without children, and 10.0% single parent families.
-Non-family households constitute the remaining 29.7%, with lone person households at 27.3% and group households comprising 2.3%.
+Non-family households constitute the remaining 29.7%, with lone person households at 27.3% and group households making up 2.3%.
 The median household size is 2.4 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households